Covenants in the Bible: Understanding God’s Unchanging Love for Humanity

 Key Scripture: Genesis 12:1-3, 15:1-21, 17:1-14

-The Abrahamic Covenant introduced the idea of a chosen nation (Israel).
-It also foreshadowed the ultimate blessing of all nations by Jesus Christ (Galatians 3:16).
+- Fulfillment in Christ: The Abrahamic Covenant introduced the idea of a chosen nation (Israel).
+However, its ultimate goal was the “universal blessing”—the ultimate foreshadowing that all nations would be blessed by Jesus Christ (Galatians 3:16).
+Understanding this covenant in the Bible reveals God’s heart for the entire world.

 3. The Mosaic Covenant: Law and Obedience